TiesB/SS-Project-41/README.md

 Software Systems project for group 61.

 # Usage
-First you have to compile the project by starting the "Compile.bat" batch file (note: this project uses and nees Java 8).
+First you have to compile the project by starting the "Compile.bat" batch file (note: this project uses and needs Java 8).
 Now you can start a server with the "Start Server.bat" file.

 "Start Client.bat" will start a normal client.
 This is a client for a human player.